canonical/subiquity/doc/reference/autoinstall-reference.rst

 APT configuration, used both during the installation and once booted into the target system.

-This section historically used the same format as curtin, which is documented in the `APT Source <https://curtin.readthedocs.io/en/latest/topics/apt_source.html>`_ section of the curtin documentation.
+This section has historically used the same format as curtin, which is documented in the `APT Source <https://curtin.readthedocs.io/en/latest/topics/apt_source.html>`_ section of the curtin documentation.
 Nonetheless, some key differences with the format supported by curtin have been introduced:

 - Subiquity supports an alternative format for the ``primary`` section, allowing configuration of a list of candidate primary mirrors.
 During installation, Subiquity automatically tests the specified mirrors and selects the first one that appears usable.
 This new behaviour is only activated when the ``primary`` section is wrapped in the ``mirror-selection`` section.